ricalo/blog/_posts/2019-10-18-amd-ryzen-freenas.md

   semimodular PSU gives enough flexibility to connect different cable lengths to reach all the hard drives in your build.
 * Hard drives: Some vendors offer drives that are best suited for NAS systems.
-  The [WD Red][7]{: target="external"} series of drives have the right combination of size, features, and price for our systems.
+  ~~The WD Red series of drives have the right combination of size, features, and price for our systems.~~

+  **Warning:** There's some controversy regarding the SMR technology used in some of the hard drives mentioned in this article.
+For more information, see the [On WD Red NAS Drives][11]{: target="external"} post and some opinions on the [Reddit community][12]{: target="external"}.
+  {: .notice--warning }

 * USB stick: It's recommended to install FreeNAS on a 16 GiB USB drive.
 Use a USB 2.0 drive instead of 3.0 for better compatibility.
 You can find some good options [on Newegg for under $15][8]{: target="external"} a piece.